-If consent is requested per engagement and the HCP provides partial consent, all transactions for that reporting year will be reported in aggregate.
+If consent is requested per engagement and the HCP provides partial consent, it is not the final response (yes or no) that will be applied to all transactions for that reporting year.
+If a HCP gives no consent in any of the engagements, all the payments will be reported in aggregate form.